zentol/incubator-flink/README.md

 * A streaming-first runtime that supports both batch processing and data streaming programs

-* Elegant and fluent APIs in Java and Scala
+* Elegant and fluent APIs in Java and Scala2

 * A runtime that supports very high throughput and low event latency at the same time